 10:45 – 11:00 Quiet Reading Time, Bible Time

-12:00 – 1:00 Lunch Bunch, Quiet Reading Time, Teacher Led Group Activity, Circle Time and Dismissal on Tuesday & Wednesday
+12:00 – 1:00 Lunch Bunch, Teacher Led Activity, Circle Time and Dismissal on Tuesday & Wednesday

 CLICK HERE for a sample from Get Set for School, My First School Book Pre-K Activity Workbook.
 Get Set for School® helps young learners gain the skills and experiences they need for lifelong learning success.
 Our hands-on curriculum focuses on the three core learning areas—readiness & writing, language & literacy, and numbers & math.
 We get preschoolers singing, dancing, coloring, building, and exploring on a joyous journey to school.

 CLICK HERE for My First School Book Pre-K Activity Workbook.

 Children enrolling in the 4-Year-Old Class are 4 years old by September 1, 2023, if they will be going on to a 5K school district class after Preschool.
 We also welcome children who turn four years old before December 2023 as a first 4-year-old experience before attending their school district 4K program.
 The Preschool administration will collaborate with parents to find the best class placement for your preschooler.

 4 Year Old Class is four mornings per week, Monday through Thursday.
 Monday and Thursday is 9-12 noon; Tuesday and Wednesday is 9-1pm and includes Lunch Bunch, Bring your lunch from home, and additional theme-based activities.

 St. John’s Preschool is part of the Children, Youth and their Families ministry at St. John’s Lutheran Church.
 We are a Christ-centered preschool where prayers and Christian Education time are part of each day.
 Holidays, including religious holidays, are celebrated.
 We do recognize, respect and encourage a culturally diverse experience for all children.